-Income tax and company taxes cut in growth plan – Daily Business
+Tax cuts pile pressure on Holyrood ministers – Daily Business

 “And we’re going to increase the value of the property on which first-time buyers can claim relief, from £500,000 to £625,000.
 The steps we’ve taken today mean 200,000 more people will be taken out of paying stamp duty altogether.
 This is a permanent cut to stamp duty, effective from today.”

 He announced the re-introduction of VAT-free shopping for overseas visitors.
+Joss Croft, CEO at UKinbound, said “We are incredibly pleased that Government has listened to the tourism and retail industries and will be introducing a modern, digital VAT-free shopping scheme.”

-Mr Kwarteng said the total package of energy support, including measures to cap energy bills, will cost £60bn.
+Mr Kwarteng, confirming the previously announced measures on energy bills, said the total package will cost £60bn.

 Other changes include: